Animadversio/Tuning-Manifold-Charting/README.md

-# Tuning Manifold Charting: the Official Code Base for the Manifold Paper:
+# Tuning Manifold Charting: the Official Code Base for the Manifold Paper: "the Tuning Landscape of the Ventral Stream", 2022 Cell Reports

 ## Data Processing Flow Chart

 ![](Data_Processing_Flowchart-01.png)